 Mr Kruger holds various professional qualifications as well as degrees in Computer Science, Monetary Economics and a Master’s Degree in Business Administration from the London Business School.
 He is also a member of the Association of Corporate Treasurers.
 Mr Kruger is a South African national.

 Sean P. Harrison joined Kingdom Hotel Investments (KHI) as General Counsel in July 2014.
-Prior to this role, he had acted as lead external corporate counsel to the company for many years.
+Prior to this appointment he has been lead external corporate counsel to KHI for many years.

 Prior to joining KHI, Mr. Harrison was a corporate partner at the global law firm Hogan Lovells headquartered in Washington DC and London.
 Following elevation from Associate to Partner in 2004, he was based in London for several years before moving to Abu Dhabi where he also held senior management responsibility between 2008 and 2012.